pat310/google-trends-api/README.md

 <hr>

 #### hotTrendsDetail()
-*Returns the current top 20 trending searches for a given location*
+*Returns the current top 20 trending searches for a given location with more detail than the `hotTrends()` method*

 #####Syntax
 `googleTrends.hotTrendsDetail('country')`